Do not leave your customers wondering. Give them answers and clarity. If not, you will lose them.

 You have to do detailed research on what questions to answer.
 You can use a variety of tools that includes SEO-related ones or base the questions on People Also Ask on Google.
 These tools and SE section collect questions that are frequently asked on online discussion forums.

 Aside from that, you can ask your customer support team.
 They are the most important resource for FAQs.
 Through your customer support team, you will know which questions your potential and loyal customers frequently ask.
-You can make use of these questions and create optimized content about them.
+You can make use of these questions and create optimised content about them.
 You can expand your list of questions as time goes by.

 Step 2: Create Clear, Concise, and Factual Answers